Grateful Through it All

 Even through her many tears, Alejandra expressed tremendous gratitude for our presence.
 In the midst of her sorrow, she was comforted knowing that we, and she, had done everything possible for her nephew.
 Just knowing that our mission team had come to Bolivia from the U.S. to help them, knowing that their suffering was not unnoticed, that they are not invisible to us, was in itself a tremendous support.
 Having someone from the mission team pray with them for peace and strength to face the difficult journey ahead meant a great deal to them.
 Their strong and simple faith and their love for each other will strengthen them to face what lies ahead.

 What can I tell you about the people we serve in Bolivia?
 It’s very hard to communicate what it is like to spend time with them.
-In the poor of Bolivia I encounter a directness that I rarely experience in the United States, a simplicity of soul, a humble and powerful capacity for clear, straightforward connection.
+In our patients I encounter a directness that I rarely experience in the United States, a simplicity of soul, a humble and powerful capacity for clear, straightforward connection.
 It feeds my soul to spend time with them.

 In a few hours we will be home, very tired, and very, very grateful.